-Social isolation in seniors is much more common than people probably realize, or care to think about.
-As the senior population in Canada continues to climb, the incidence of solitude and seclusion for older adults is only going to increase.
-A lack of social activity in itself can be debilitating and exacerbate feelings of loneliness.
-Social isolation can also lead to an array of other health issues like anxiety, depression, cognitive decline, and poor physical condition.
+Social isolation among seniors is more common than people realize.
+As the senior population in Canada continues to climb, the incidence of solitude and seclusion for older adults will only increase.
+A lack of social activity can be debilitating and exacerbate feelings of loneliness.
+Social isolation can also lead to other health issues like anxiety, depression, cognitive decline, and poor physical condition.

-If you have an elderly parent, relative, or friend that you think may be drifting in the direction of reclusiveness, then it is recommended to seek assistance as soon as possible to correct the issue.
-Home caregivers can provide companionship and support, while focusing on improved overall health.
+Suppose you have an elderly parent, relative, or friend that may be drifting toward reclusiveness.
+In that case, seeking assistance as soon as possible is recommended to correct the issue.
+Home caregivers can provide companionship and support while focusing on improved overall health.

 Signs and Symptoms of Social Isolation

-It is a good idea to be aware and on the lookout for warning signs that your loved one may be heading for social seclusion.
+Being aware and looking for warning signs that your loved one may be heading for social seclusion is a good idea.

 - Neglecting housekeeping duties